zpz/zpz.github.io/_posts/2021-04-25-python-docker-stack-1.md

 The [base images](https://github.com/zpz/docker) contain some basic and common stuff so that project repos have a common baseline, and don't need to repeat the same setup.
 As of now, the images contain

 - A carefully chosen base, currently `ubuntu:20.10`.
 Some considerations in this choice include the distro' default Python version (3.8), compatibility with `cuda`, compatibility with the team's build environment---is it in the Debian lineage or CentOS lineage?---etc. (For a team, `ubuntu:20.04` might be preferable as it is a "Long Term Support" version.)
+- Non-root user account `docker-user`, in group `docker-user`, with home directory `/home/docker-user`.
+It is the intention that downstream images always run as this user.
 - Very basic Linux packages such as `curl`, `unzip`, etc. Note, the base images should strike a balance between light weight and usefulness.
 For example, I do not recommend having `vim` and `git` in there, because it is not recommened to *develop code* within a container (it is rather for executing code).
-- Non-root user account `docker-user`, in group `docker-user`, with home directory `/home/docker-user`.
-It is the intention that downstream images always run as this user.
+- Python 3.8.
 - A few Python packages related to testing (`pytest`) and debugging (`pudb`).
 - A *better Python REPL* called `ptpython`.
 - Jupyter notebook package.
-- Nice configuration for the things installed, such as Bash prompt, `ls` coloring, Jupyter behavior, integration between `pudb` and `pytest`, etc.
+- Nice configuration for the things installed, such as informative Bash prompt, `ls` coloring, Jupyter behavior, integration between `pudb` and `pytest`, etc.

 That's all for this post.
 Please read the subsequent parts: